 The Safe, Clean Water and Natural Flood Protection Program (Safe, Clean Water Program) is a program that was approved by 74 percent of Santa Clara County voters in 2012.
 Over the years, this program and the one that preceded it have provided local dollars to fund local water projects.
 The program has allowed Valley Water to construct voter-approved projects and implement programs that keep our water safe and flowing reliably, that allow us to continue to provide various means of flood protection to residents and businesses, and to care for the environment in a responsible way.

-Santa Clara County is facing new challenges in a rapidly changing environment such as climate change, population growth, aging infrastructure, uncertain imported water supplies, regulatory permitting delays, and ongoing operations, maintenance and mitigate requirements.
+Santa Clara County is facing new challenges in a rapidly changing environment such as climate change, population growth, aging infrastructure, uncertain imported water supplies, regulatory permitting delays, and ongoing operations, maintenance and mitigation requirements.
 On July 21, Valley Water’s board voted to place a measure on the November ballot to renew the program.
 An extensive six-month public engagement process included gathering the community’s input to update and all priorities, add on another new priority, and add new projects to meet the future water needs of Santa Clara County.

 The program renewal is based upon more than 21,000 inputs from resident, community partners and stakeholders: